-13.2 Said amendments that have been circulated under Article 13.1 above shall be acted upon at the meeting referred to in said notice.
+13.2 Said amendments that have been circulated under Article 13.1 above shall be voted upon at the meeting referred to in said notice.

-13.5 All members must be sent notification at least 30 days in advance of the date that a special session for By-Law review is on the agenda.
+13.5 All members must be sent notification at least thirty (30) days in advance of the date that a special session for By-Law review is on the agenda.

 13.6 During a special session for said By-Law review, any amendment to these By-Laws may be considered.

 ARTICLE 14: REGULATIONS

 14.1 Regulations shall include those key directives of the Executive Board that deal with the governance of the

 Association and established by said Board.
 Such Regulations shall be adopted or amended by the Executive

 Board acting upon the affirmative vote of two-thirds of the said Board present at a duly constituted meeting.

 14.2 Proposals for new Regulations or amendments to the existing Regulations shall be distributed to the Executive